 - Metro: U1 (Stop: Stephansplatz); S11, S21, S31 (Stop: Bahnhof Dammtor); Bus 35 (Stop: Hamburg Messe - Eingang Mitte und Ost) & Bus 112 (Stop: Stephansplatz)

-Wiesbaden’s ice skating rink is located behind the picturesque Hessian State Theatre and consists of an 800 sq meter ice skating rink and three curling areas just steps away from a twinkling Christmas market.
+Wiesbaden’s ice skating rink is located behind the picturesque Hessian State Theatre and consists of an 800m² (8,611 sq ft) ice skating rink and three curling areas just steps away from a twinkling Christmas market.
 Open to the public, you can also reserve it for private parties.

 - Admission: 4 euro adult; 3.50 euro for children up to 12 (discounts for multiple entry pass); skate rental available for 4.50 euro